- Last updated:

 - beach access locations.

-Maroochydore Beach needs to be around 40 metres wide to protect these assets during an extreme storm.
+Maroochydore Beach needs to be around 50 metres wide to protect these areas during an extreme storm.
 Some areas of Maroochydore Beach have eroded to less than 20 metres.

 Protecting Maroochy River and wildlife

-Council will monitor the beach to measure the success of initial works.
+Council will monitor the beach to measure the success of these ongoing works.
 Future sand replacement will only be considered if these initial works do not cause damage to the Maroochy River or wildlife.

 For more information, please contact council.